Home

 By January 1974, the Micral was known as the first of a new and exciting generation of small computers that would primarily feature process control and an affordable price.
 People would be able to own a desktop computer or what became known as a personal computer.
 François Gernelle patented different features of Micral in France (patent FR2216883), Germany (patent DE2404886), Netherlands (patent NL7401328), Japan (patent JP50117333), and the USA (patent 3974480).

 The first Micral (see the lower image) was delivered to the I.N.R.A. in January 1973.
-The machine was commercialized in February 1973 by the company R2E that was founded in 1972 by Gernelle and his ex-colleague Andre Truong.
+The machine was commercialized in February 1973 by the company R2E which was founded in 1972 by Gernelle and his ex-colleague Andre Truong.

 The French Micral N from 1973.